m8rex/rumbas/book/src/reference/yaml/strings.md

 # Strings

-String can be written in many ways in yaml, each with their specific advantages and disadvantages.
+Strings can be written in many ways in yaml, each with their specific advantages and disadvantages.

 | type | When to use? |
 |--------|------------------|